Guidelines for Professional Library/Information Educational Programs - 2012

 by Kerry Smith, Gillian Hallam and S.B.
 Ghosh on behalf of IFLA's Education and Training Section

-These guidelines were ensorsed by IFLA's Professional Committee in August 2012.
+These guidelines were endorsed by IFLA's Professional Committee in August 2012

 These guidelines replace the last significant revision in 2000 and incorporate the inclusion of material in library school curricula that reflects the developments in the provision of library and information services in the 21st century.
 They set the framework for the necessary objectives for library and information educational programmes: the requirements of core and useful curriculum elements to be included in teaching programmes, the faculty, staff and student requirements for these programmes and the need for the programmes to be well supported by information and other resources.